chopinrlz/powerpass/docs/usage.md

 ## Cmdlet Reference
 1. For the AES edition: [PowerPass AES Cmdlet Reference](https://chopinrlz.github.io/powerpass/aes-cmdlet-ref)
 2. For the DP API edition: [PowerPass DP API Cmdlet Reference](https://chopinrlz.github.io/powerpass/dpapi-cmdlet-ref)

+All PowerPass topics can be found at the bottom of this page.
 # Incorporating PowerPass into your Scripts
 PowerPass relies on the current user file system for security.
 To incorporate PowerPass into you builds, follow these examples.